 The all-new WordPress version was available for download from November 12, 2019.
 Anybody who wants to update its theme can download it from the WordPress official site or you can also download it from here.

 It is common to see that every customer’s site is different so we highly recommend in utilizing the one-click staging environment.
-You can easily clone your live WordPress site at a short span of time.
+You can easily clone your live WordPress site in a short span of time.
 This will help you to create a backup of your WordPress site so that you can check whether your existing themes and plugins are compatible with the new WordPress 5.3 or not.

 Now we are going to discuss how you can update your previous WordPress version to the new WordPress 5.3 version.
 To do this you will have to follow the following steps: